Kgkkjjj/WebBrowser/README.md

 - Pull-to-refresh, visual loading indicator, and optimized WebView configuration for responsive browsing.
 - Power tools for bookmarks, history recall, incognito switching, desktop user-agent toggling, and quick home access.
 - Safety systems with opt-in safe mode warnings, third-party tracking shields, and one-tap session purging to protect users.
+- Auto-update checks that surface new builds from a remote manifest so users stay current with the latest protections.

 ## Development
 This project uses the Android Gradle plugin.
 To build locally, open the folder in Android Studio or run: